Can data be recovered even when a hard drive does not spin?

 The read/write heads may touch the platter, and this will be evident in the form of a tickling or clicking sound from your hard drive.
 It's likely that the platter will continue spinning, and the head will inflict scratches on it.
 This could mean permanent data loss from the sectors that suffer severe scratching.

-In some cases, the read/write heads could clamp down on the platter, causing its rotation to stop.
+In some cases, the read/write head gets stuck on the platter, causing its rotation to stop.
 So, even though the motor is working alright in this case, the platter isn't rotating.
 And soon enough your motor could burn out.
 In such cases, the damage is immense.
 Not only is the platter damaged, but so is the motor.
 Also, in all likelihood, the read/write heads will also be damaged.

 ISO certified Class 100 room environment, where various tasks are conducted on hard drives/storage media